-Not only are you battling nausea, preg-somnia (it’s a real thing—a real, evil, manifestation of hormonal upset…), headaches, and all sorts of other strange bodily changes, but the first trimester is when most miscarriages happen.
+Not only are you battling nausea, preg-somnia (it’s a real thing—a real, evil, thing), headaches, and all sorts of other strange bodily changes, but the first trimester is when most miscarriages happen.
 For those of us who’ve lost babies, this is an added stressor to an already difficult season.

 Right now, I’m doing my best to realize that there’s nothing I can do to change the course of this pregnancy.
 I can eat healthy, exercise, give up coffee, and take my prenatal vitamins and I could still miscarry.

 But you know what?
-It makes me feel a little better to do those things.
+It makes me feel a little better to do what I can.
 Controlling the little things helps me to feel like I’m giving this pregnancy it’s very best shot.
 The rest is in God’s hands, and there’s no better place for a life to be, am I right?

 4. Be Prepared to Say No

 As moms, we often have this mentality that we have to say yes to everything.
 There are limitless activities and events to attend and be a part of, but guess what?
 There will always be things going on.
 We live in a busy culture with high expectations and when we say “no” we fear being seen as lazy, non-committal, or uninvolved.

 Ya know what?
 They’ll get over it.
 Whoever you’re worried about disappointing or letting down, realize that the people who matter will understand.